mapron/Wuild/README.md

 gcc_c=/usr/bin/gcc,gcc

 [coordinator]
-listenPort=7767           ; this will be used to coordinate clients and workers.
+listenPort=7767           ; this will be used to coordinate clients and tool server.
-                          ; for now, just use the same machine for worker and coordinator.
+                          ; for now, just use the same machine for tool server and coordinator.
 [toolServer]
 threadCount=8            ; set host CPU's used for compilation listenHost=192.168.0.2    ; network ip or host name for incoming connections